-- a. providing a business case for your project, including the opportunity, its expected impact on your organisation and its resilience - describing the regional economic benefits of your project; employment growth including Indigenous organisations and employment growth outside your business; and/or any social or environmental benefits of your project including improvements to community amenity or liveability - c. describing the scale and significance of the creation or growth of your organisation or industry; and/or improvements to community amenity or liveability providing the expected number and types of local jobs to be created by the project in the immediate and long term, including skill level and sustainability - d. describing how the grant will impact your project i.e. in terms of scale, timing and reach and how you will measure the success of your project.
+- a. providing a business case for your project, including the business opportunity, its expected impact on your business and its resilience - b. describing the scale and significance of the new industry or expansion of an existing industry - c. indicating the expected number and types of local jobs created by the project in the immediate and long term, including skill level and sustainability. - d. describing how the grant will impact your project, i.e. in terms of size, timing and reach and how you will measure the success of your project.